 Also in the area is Clifton Square, a collection of unique Victorian-era houses transformed into a shopping and dining village.
 The area is chock-full of eateries like Tanya’s Soup Kitchen and Piatto Neapolitan Pizzeria and breweries including Hopping Gnome Brewing Company and Central Standard Brewing.

 Explore more than 75 unique, hand-painted murals showcasing local artists’ creativity, most of which are curated and created during the annual Avenue Art Days celebration.
 The initiative happens in conjunction with Open Streets ICT, a yearly event shutting down a 4-mile stretch of Douglas Avenue in an effort to activate the downtown area.

 Museums on the River District

-Located just north of Douglas Avenue in the heart of Wichita flows the scenic Arkansas and Little Arkansas River, a centerpiece of the city that connects all it surrounds.
-As you follow the river's path you will encounter five entities that have grown from this wellspring of life: the Museums on the River, comprised of Botanica, Exploration Place, Mid-America All-Indian Museum, Old Cowtown Museum and the Wichita Art Museum.
-Near the Mid-America All-Indian Museum, is the Keeper of the Plains.
+Located just north of Douglas Avenue in the heart of Wichita flow the scenic Arkansas and Little Arkansas rivers, a centerpiece of the city that connects all it surrounds.
+As you follow the river's path you will encounter six entities that have grown from this wellspring of life: the Museums on the River, comprised of Botanica Wichita, Exploration Place, Mid-America All-Indian Museum, Old Cowtown Museum and the Wichita Art Museum.
+The newest addition is the Wichita Baseball Museum.
+This free museum is on the ground level of the administration building at Riverfront Stadium in downtown Wichita.
+In addition to the Museums on the River is the Keeper of the Plains, a must-see landmark near the Mid-America All-Indian Museum.